-- Know all about World of Color and what your options are for seeing this unique show.
+- Know all about World of Color and what your options are for seeing this unique show, only available at DCA.

-- Disneyland is very accommodating for guests with disabilities.
-Visit this post for so much information on this including mobility devices, how to work with each attraction, and so much more.
+- The Disneyland Resort is very accommodating for guests with disabilities.
+Visit this post for so much information on this including mobility devices, how to work with each attraction, where to find alternate attractions, and so much more.

 - Consider buying the PhotoPass+ One Day package.
 I highly recommend it and consider it to be one of the best values in the parks.
 MaxPass, however, includes PhotoPass privileges, so there is no need to buy a package if you plan on using MaxPass.